-The only sane way to optimize your game is by having good profiling metrics.
-Unreal Engine comes packed with several good profiling tools and “stat commands” is one such feature.
+The only sane way to optimize your game is by having good profiling metrics in game code.
+Unreal Engine comes packed with several good profiling tools and “stat commands” along with Unreal Insights is what I will be covering today.
 It allows us to measure pieces of our (C++) code in different ways.
-In this short article I explain how you can use this to your advantage.
+In this short article I explain how you can use these metrics to your advantage, they are slightly different for the Stat Commands as for Unreal Insights and we will cover both.

-While it’s good to avoid pre-mature optimization in your project, it’s a good practice to add metrics to certain areas of your code.
+It’s a good practice to add metrics to certain areas of your code early.
 As features may perform fine initially, but may degrade as content changes.
 Having profiling stats in place enables you to quickly understand what’s going on.

-The first metric type is a cycle counter, it tracks how much time is spent in a certain function in milliseconds.
-The second metric type is a counter, this can be useful to track event frequencies for example.
+The first available metric type is a cycle scope, it tracks how much time is spent in a certain function.
+The second metric type is a counter, this can be useful to track event frequencies or instance counts rather than a measure of time.

 As an example, I like to keep track of how many Actors get spawned during a session, so I added a counter to the ActorSpawned delegate available in UWorld.

-At the top of the .cpp file (in my case LZGameInstance.cpp) I declare the stat we wish to track.
+At the top of the cpp file I declare the stat we wish to track.
 In the function that is triggered any time a new Actor is spawned we place the actual counter.
-Note that the STATGROUP_LODZERO is defined elsewhere in my code to define a new Category that I’ll explain in a later section.

 // Keep track of the amount of Actors spawned at runtime (at the top of my class file)